Hacienda Chimalpa & Zempoala Convent Day Trip

 - Open on Wed, Thu, Fri, Sun

-Learn where pulque, a traditional Mexican drink, comes from on our day trip to the Hacienda Chimalpa.
-You'll also visit the Zempoala Convent, a World Heritage Site.
+Learn where pulque, a traditional Mexican drink, comes from on our day trip to the Hacienda Chimalpa and Zempoala Convent, a UNESCO World Heritage Site.

 Hacienda Chimalpa & Zempoala Convent Day Trip

-We'll visit the Hacienda Chimalpa to learn about their maguey plantations.
-During our visit, we'll see the main building, monumental church, and colonial-style chapel, as well as facilities such as Trojes Hall and Ruedo for equestrian shows.
+During our visit to Hacienda Chimalpa, we will learn about their maguey plantations and see the main building, the monumental church, and the colonial-style chapel.
+The ranch hosts various events, and we will explore facilities like Trojes Hall and Ruedo for equestrian shows.

-Afterward, we'll stop at the Padre Tembleque Aqueduct, a notable hydraulic engineering achievement from the 16th century during the Viceroyalty of New Spain.
+Next, we will stop at the Padre Tembleque Aqueduct, a 16th-century hydraulic engineering marvel from the Viceroyalty of New Spain.

-Finally, we'll stop in the village of Zempoala for you to have lunch on your own before we return to Pachuca.
-We'll drop you off at your hotel 10 hours after pickup.
+We will conclude our trip with a stop in the village of Zempoala for lunch on your own before returning to Pachuca, with a drop-off at your hotel 10 hours after pickup.

 Prices